 The School of Pharmacy currently plans to admit 120 students into each first year class of the program.
 The application process is competitive, as we receive approximately 600 applications each year.

 The PharmD program is a four-year professional degree program.
 More specifically, it runs over a course of 44 months.
-To be considered for admission to the Waterloo School of Pharmacy, a minimum of two years of university-level study is generally required.
+To be considered for admission to the Waterloo School of Pharmacy, a minimum of two years of post-secondary level study is generally required.
 The pre-Pharmacy years are typically taken through a Faculty of Science, although this is not an absolute requirement as long as the specific prerequisite courses are successfully completed.

 For current information about tuition and incidental fees schedule.
 A number of financial institutions offer low interest lines of credit for Pharmacy students.
 There are also bursaries and scholarships available for financial assistance.
 During the paid co-op work terms, students earn money which can help cover the costs of their next academic term.

-Since all Pharmacy students have been previously enrolled in university, they are considered 'second entry'.
+Since all Pharmacy students have been previously enrolled in post-secondary studies, they are considered 'second entry'.
 While Pharmacy students are not guaranteed a space in residence at the main Waterloo campus, there are a limited number of these residence spaces accessible to Pharmacy students each year.
 The main campus in Waterloo is located about 5 km from the Downtown Kitchener Health Sciences Campus and is accessible by public bus transportation.
 Most students choose to live in off-campus housing which can be found in closer proximity to the Health Sciences Campus.
 Waterloo has a very active Off-Campus Housing office that is working to help students find suitable accommodations near the School.

 The historical sequencing of the academic and co-op work terms makes it desirable to retain the January start date for subsequent admission cycles.
-Some students are also permitted to complete missing required courses in the fall term preceding their commencement of the PharmD program in January, which serves both the student and the School well.

 - Community pharmacy practice, working with licensed pharmacists, in settings such as a retail pharmacy or a family health clinic